Vanuatu

 PSDI supported the creation of Vanuatu’s secured transactions framework with the Personal Property Securities Bill in 2008, and the implementation of an associated securities registry in 2009.

-As of end-2019, more than 8,000 security interests over movable assets to be used as collateral for loans have been registered in Vanuatu using the PSDI-supported secured transactions framework.
+As of June 2024, more than 11,800 security interests over movable assets to be used as collateral for loans have been registered in Vanuatu using the PSDI-supported secured transactions framework.

 Latest News